 Are 38% of Americans creationists?

-According to the Gallup poll, 38% of Americans believe that humans were created in their present form within the last 10,000 years.
-This response stands in sharp contrast to those of biologists, who consider evolution to be as well established as the germ theory of disease.
+According to a recent Gallup poll, 38% of Americans believe that humans were created in their present form within the last 10,000 years.
+But our best current science tells us that evolution is as well established as the germ theory of disease.
 What explains this discrepancy?

 We think that part of the issue is that Gallup’s simple multiple-choice question on the origin of life does not capture an accurate picture of the U.S. public’s opinion.
-So, using a demographically rich national sample and psychologically sophisticated surveys, we have been probing people’s knowledge and acceptance of various tenets of evolutionary theory.
-The goal of these surveys is to determine which elements of this theory people understand and which elements they accept.
+Using a demographically representative national sample and psychologically sophisticated surveys, we have been probing people’s knowledge and acceptance of various tenets of evolutionary theory in a richer way.
+The goal of these surveys is to determine which elements of evolutionary theory people understand and which elements they accept.
 We are also measuring the extent to which people understand how science works, to see whether a greater appreciation for the process of science might relate to acceptance of evolution.

 So, are 38% of Americans really creationists?